-All new hires to our US offices must participate in a two-day new hire orientation.
-Orientation includes a mandatory hour-long session taught by the Social Compliance Manager introducing the concept of responsible sourcing, PopSockets's Code of Conduct and Standards, PopSockets's labor rights program, FLA affiliation, and PopSockets's sustainability and social impact initiatives.
+All new hires to our US offices must participate in a new hire orientation.
+Orientation includes a mandatory hour-long session taught by the Director of Responsible Sourcing introducing the concept of responsible sourcing, PopSockets's Code of Conduct and Standards, PopSockets's labor rights program, FLA membership, and PopSockets's sustainability and social impact initiatives.
 We assess new hires on their learnings and training effectiveness through pre- and post-training questionnaires.
 We include data on training effectiveness in our KPI process described above and use it to make improvements to the new hire training session.